grycap/im/doc/source/radl.rst

 will be executed during the deployment of the virtual machine.

 The ``deploy`` keyword is a request to deploy a number of virtual machines.
-Some identity of a cloud provider can be specified.
+If some identity of a cloud provider is specified the VM will be deployed in the Cloud provider with the "id" specified.

 Use Cases
 ---------